nawazyarkhan/myportfolio/docs/resume.md

 ---

 ## 💼 Work Experience

+### ** AI Resident Engineer
+📍 Apziva, Nov2025 - Present

+ 🔹	Developed a machine learning solution to predict customer satisfaction for a logistics startup, improving prediction accuracy to ~73% by performing data preprocessing, EDA, feature engineering, and model optimization using scikit-learn, and delivering insights that enhanced customer retention strategies.
+  🔹Currently working on Term deposit Marketing project and the goal is to predict if client is subscribed to term deposit or not with a prediction accuracy of 81%.

 ### **PS Consultant**
-📍 Teradata UK Pvt Limited, Jun2022 - Present
+📍 Teradata UK Pvt Limited, Jun2022 - Oct2025
   🔹  **LLOYDS data migration Project** – I have been actively involved with the data migration project using various data migration related tasks.
 I have been tasked to optimize queries involved in using big tables where I have managed to optimize by changing the table DDLs and optimizing queries which helped to reduce the CPU & IO.

   🔹  **HSBC Cloud Project** – I have been tasked to configure the Query Grid in the cloud.
 HSBC has got multiple systems both on-prem & cloud making it one of the most complex configurations and I have been able to successfully configure & test the QueryGrid.
 Also, I have been given the task to configure the data mover across 5 systems in cloud.